 Is homeschooling allowed in India?

 The Indian government acknowledges each child’s ‘RIGHT TO EDUCATION’ and appreciates all efforts in this regard.
-The Indian judicial system does not hold homeschooling against any section or provision (sections 18 and 19) of the RTE 2009.
+The Indian judicial system does not hold homeschooling or online schooling against any section or provision (sections 18 and 19) of the RTE 2009.

 Hence, homeschooling is legal in India!